Afsar Bitiya

-Afsar Bitiya (international title: Krishi) is an Indian soap opera which was broadcast on Zee TV from 19 December 2011 to 28 December 2012.
-Set in Bhagalpur, Bihar, it is the story of Krishna, who rises from modest beginnings to a successful career.

-The show was dubbed into English and aired on Zee World for an international audience.
+Afsar Bitiya (international title: Krishi) is an Indian soap opera, which was broadcast on the channel Zee TV from 19 December 2011 to 28 December 2012.
+With it set in Bhagalpur, Bihar, it is the story of Krishna, who rises from modest beginnings to a successful career.
+The show was further dubbed into English and then aired on Zee World, targeting international audience.